CARP is Canada’s leading non-partisan, non-profit, advocacy organization for older Canadians, representing 300,000 members.

-BENEFITS –CARP members can save hundreds, even thousands of dollars a year, through a robust menu of “members-only” discounts and benefits on products and services they really need.
+Creating value for members –CARP’s buying power means that CARP members can save hundreds, even thousands of dollars a year, through a robust menu of “members-only” discounts and benefits on products and services they can use.
 It’s almost impossible not to earn back many times the $19.95 annual membership cost.

 - Nationally recognized brands, backed by quality providers with proven track records of customer satisfaction

-- Meaningful discounts or value-added extras that are not available to non-members
+- Meaningful discounts or value-added extras that are exclusive to members

 ZOOMER MAGAZINE – Every issue of Zoomer magazine has a special section devoted to CARP, with updates on CARP activities, a summary of current member benefits and news about CARP Chapter initiatives in communities across Canada.
-CARP members also value Zoomer magazine’s important role in providing news, information and ideas to help them life better.
-Zoomer magazine plays a vital role in celebrating CARP’s new vision of aging.
+Zoomer magazine also provides CARP members with news, information and ideas to help them live the life they want.

 ZOOMER MEDIA– In addition to the coverage in Zoomer magazine, CARP enjoys access to all of ZoomerMedia’s channels.
 ZoomerMedia hosts CARP’s website, and CARP’s activities are regularly reported on ZoomerMedia’s radio stations, TV network and other websites.
 No other advocacy organization in Canada has similar access to a multimedia channel of communication, which makes CARP’s influence that much stronger.